othmandaha/WiQuiz/README.md

 ![Game Logo](LOGO.jpeg)

-This is a simple console-based trivia game where players can test their knowledge on various subjects.
+This is a simple under-devolopment trivia game where players can test their knowledge on various subjects.
 The game presents multiple-choice questions with one of the options being a lie, and players must identify the lie to earn points.

 ## 🎯 How to Play